skaldragon/CSFH-64/README.md

-# NEW CURRENT VERSION, FIXED BIG FILE ENCRYPTION
+# Please Use Current Version As Is the Current Production Verison

 # CSFH-64
 A hashing and encryption and decryption algorithm for powershell with user Verification

 # Version 1.0
 * Added Encryption and Decryption versions of CSFH-64 both can only encrypt and decrypt .txt files right now but a further implementation and solution to encrypt any file is to be done.

 # Version 2.0